Delta-Doped Diamond via in-situ Plasma-Distance Control

-In lower positions, which are still close to the plasma (3 to 5~mm), a significant change in the growth behavior is observed.
-The growth rate is drastically reduced to 45~nm/h, with a layer thickness of 26.5 nm in a distance $d$ of 3~nm.
-We also observe a high nitrogen incorporation, with a peak concentration of 228~ppm, resulting in an incorporation efficiency of $3.2\cdot10^{-3}$.
+In lower positions, that are still close to the plasma (3 to 5~mm), a significant change in growth behavior is observed.
+The growth rate drops drastically to 320~nm/h, with a layer thickness of 27 nm at a distance $d$ of 3~nm.
+We also observe a high nitrogen incorporation, with a peak concentration of 208~ppm, resulting in an incorporation efficiency of $2.9\cdot10^{-3}$.
 These effects could be related to a lower substrate temperature in these lower positions, which generally favors nitrogen incorporation~\cite{lobaev2017influence, yan1999multiple, tallaire2006multiple}.
-Additionally, the lower position might be protected from direct exposure to the plasma and thus allow less reactive species to reach the sample, lowering the growth rate.
-This change in the growth regime is beneficial for the fabrication of delta-doped layers because the low growth rate allows the adjustment of the layer thickness with high precision.
-Furthermore, the high nitrogen concentration could allow a high performance of fabricated sensors, due to the high NV concentrations~\cite{teraji2024nitrogen}.
+Additionally, the lower position might be protected from direct exposure to the plasma, and thus allowing fewer reactive species to reach the sample, lowering the growth rate.
+This change in the growth regime is beneficial for the fabrication of delta-doped layers, because the low growth rate enables precise adjustment of the layer thickness.
+Furthermore, the high nitrogen concentration could enable high-performance sensors, due to the high NV concentrations~\cite{teraji2024nitrogen}.

-The first layer in Fig. \ref{fig_sims_overview}, which was fabricated at a distance of 20~mm from the top level of the baseplate, shows that a significant amount of nitrogen was incorporated (blue curve), even though the sample was not in contact with the plasma.
+As can be seen in Fig. \ref{fig_sims_overview}, the first layer, which was fabricated at a distance of 20~mm from the top level of the baseplate, shows that a significant amount of nitrogen was incorporated (blue curve), even though the sample was not in contact with the plasma.
 This suggests that the reactive plasma species are mobile and have a sufficient lifetime outside the visible plasma ball to reach the sample 2~cm below.
-We also observe a high incorporation of nitrogen in these growth conditions, reaching a peak concentration of 15~ppm.
-More interestingly, no dip in the \textsuperscript{13}C concentration of this layer is observed, which suggests that no significant diamond growth happens at this depth.
+We also observe a high nitrogen incorporation in these growth conditions, reaching a peak concentration of 12~ppm.
+Interestingly, no dip in the \textsuperscript{13}C concentration of this layer is observed, suggesting that no significant diamond growth occurs at this depth during the growth duration of 5~min.

-We assume that the nitrogen in this layer was incorporated during the subsequent intrinsic growth process.
+The nitrogen in this layer might also have been incorporated during the subsequent intrinsic growth process.
 While nitrogen is in the plasma, it could be deposited on the diamond surface and terminate it.
-We assume that the conditions do not allow for diamond growth and that the nitrogen is incorporated during the growth of the subsequent layer.
-In literature, it has been shown that the overgrowth of a nitrogen-terminated surface can lead to the incorporation of nitrogen in the growing diamond~\cite{jaffe2020novel}.
+In literature, it has been shown that the overgrowth of a nitrogen-terminated surface can lead to the incorporation of nitrogen in the growing diamond~\cite{jaffe2020novel, chandran2016fabrication}.